codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 max-width="50%"
 %}

 Codefresh also includes a graphical display of all the layers contained in the Docker image.
-This can help you identify big layers in your build process and hopefull give you some pointers on how to reduce the size of your deployment binaries.
+This can help you identify big layers in your build process and hopefully give you some pointers on how to reduce the size of your deployment binaries.

 {% include
 image.html